-Trees losing leaves in fall is nature’s way of telling you it’s time to prepare the garden for winter.
+As temperatures drop in fall, it may seem like extraordinarily little is happening in your yard.
+However, much goes on beneath the soil until it freezes.
+Freshly planted trees strive to grow roots and anchor themselves to the ground while microbes and earthworms process organic matter into nutrients for your plants.
+Trees losing leaves in fall is nature’s way of telling you it is time to prepare your garden for winter.
 The dying leaves on the ground offer ample nutrition that plants need in spring.
 Although nature has its way of coping with the harsh weather in the winter months, proper planning ensures your plants are ready for the cold.
+Putting your garden to bed for winter makes it easy to start the planting season in spring.
+Here are a few tips to help you winterize your garden beds.

 Tidy Up the Garden Beds

 Garden debris provides nutrition and habitat for some pests.
-As long as they have ample shelter and food, insects can thrive in winter.
-Some pathogens, such as late blight, can overwinter in plant residues, making it necessary to remove, chop and bury debris from your garden.
-Add healthy vegetation to your compost pile.
+If they have ample shelter and food, insects can thrive in winter.
+Some pathogens, such as late blight, can overwinter in plant residues, making it necessary to remove, chop, and bury debris from your garden.

 Clear and Clean Tools and Equipment